jlelse/teleposter/README.md

 This app is a completely independent wrapper made for Telegra.ph, a new and simple publishing platform, made for easy sharing of articles and other stuff.
 With this app it's very easy to create and share these posts to any app.

-For more information aboout Telegra.ph visit https://telegram.org/blog/instant-view
+For more information about Telegra.ph visit https://telegram.org/blog/instant-view

 Please take care, that this app might be unstable due to it's early development state!